Revisiting Müller 2007

 GM: He is a physical anthropologist at the University of Pittsburgh who had come to Vienna’s anthropology department for many years, which is where I met him for the first time.
 Later he also joined us at the KLI several times for workshops and visiting periods.
 Jeff had published a lot on human evolution.
 He was very critical of the adaptationist and gene centric view of the Modern Synthesis.
 He also was the convener of the symposium in Exeter, where Massimo and I met.
 The acknowledgement is about the general views we exchanged on non-adaptationist thinking, but we did not discuss this specific paper.

-(L-R) Jeff Schwartz, Gerd Müller, Massimo Pigliucci at ‘Ishkabibble’ Conference (ISHPSSB) in Exeter in 2007 (© from the collection of Gerd Müller).
+(L-R) Jeff Schwartz, Gerd Müller and Massimo Pigliucci at the ‘Ishkabibble’ Conference (ISHPSSB) in Exeter in 2007 (© from the collection of Gerd Müller).

 HS: Günter Wagner.